SeanRooooney/proposals/015-kafka-topic-encryption.md

 *Describe the current capability Strimzi has in this area.*

-Strimzi does not have a current capability in this area
+Strimzi does not have a current capability in this area.

 ## Motivation